Follow

 d) the length of the additional attributes.
 For example, you may choose an 8 digit batch/lot or 20 digit batch/lot

-e) the x-dim that you choose
+e) the x-dimension that you choose

 For example, a GS1 DataMatrix encoding only a GTIN at the minimum x-dimension would take up approximately 7mm x 7mm.

-No you don’t need to change the QR Code with GS1 DL URI to point to a new webpage.
+No you don’t need to change the GS1 QR Code to point to a new webpage.
 Redirection is a fundamental aspect of World Wide Web and can be set up by any website administrator.
-You can change the redirection to any URL without changing the QR Code.
+You can change the redirection to any URL without needing to change the QR Code.
+If you have created your GS1 QR Code in MyGS1 using the GS1 Resolver, then you can redirect your link inside of MyGS1.

 When both linear and 2D barcodes are being used at retail POS, the recommendation is to place the 2D barcode (including Quiet Zones) within a 50mm radius from the centre of the linear barcode.
+You will need to be mindful of X-dimensions and quiet zones between the two graphics.

 If the cartons/cases need to be scanned at retail POS then the 2D barcodes approved for retail POS (GS1 DataMatrix, QR Code with GS1 Digital Link URI, Data Matrix with GS1 Digital Link URI) can be added as an additional barcode to the linear barcode during the transition period.
 If the cartons/inners and outers are never to be scanned in retail POS, then either GS1 DataMatrix or GS1 QR Code can be applied as an additional barcode to the linear barcode in the carton/cases.
+Trade partner and regulatory standards should also always be considered when setting up labelling.

 Healthcare

-GS1 DataMatrix is the preferred symbology especially for regulated healthcare products.
+GS1 DataMatrix is often the preferred symbology especially for regulated healthcare products.
 To encode a GTIN for scanning at point of sale you would use a linear 1D barcode.
 If you would like to encode production information like expiry, batch/lot, serial number for scanning in a healthcare setting, GS1 DataMatrix barcode can be used.
 At present you may need to apply both barcodes with the SAME GTIN to your product so it can be scanned in both a retail and healthcare setting.

 GS1 Digital Link is a way to web enable your barcodes.
 It provides a structured standards based way to represent your GS1 identifiers in a web URL.
 It can provide more information about the product for patients, healthcare providers, manufacturers, distributors etc. globally.
 However the main requirement for UDI is a unique identifier also known as a GTIN (Global Trade Item Number) represented in a linear EAN/UPC barcode or a GS1 DataMatrix barcode which uniquely identifies your product globally.